Logiqx/gpx-ideas/docs/core/clarification.md

 #### Magnetic Variation

-This isn't simply a clarification, but rather the correction of an existing definition, and therefore a candidate for GPX 1.2:
+This isn't simply a clarification, but rather the correction of an existing definition, and is a candidate for GPX 1.2:

 ```xml
 <xsd:element name="magvar" type="degreesType" minOccurs="0">